 Sanjeev Kumar never fit into the idiom of a conventional hero — not that he ever wanted to.
 In his own inimitable way, he tore and re-wrote all the conventions of the film industry.
 A thinking actor, he opted to use his face to showcase every emotion, a master at using one single facial twitch to convey more than pages of dialogues could.

 Among his unforgettable performances, he astutely conveyed pathos through his moist eyes as the mute, handicapped man in Koshish.
-As the long-lost father of the prostitute Kajli, the dejection and the storm raging within him are palpable.
+As the former lover of the mother of the prostitute Kajli in Mausam, his dejection and the storm raging within him are palpable.
 Naya Din Nayi Raat (1974) saw him perform 9 different roles, essaying each of them deftly, from humour, pathos, anger, and fury, to fear, valour, bravery, wonder and peace.
 He moved effortlessly from being the flirtatious husband in Pati Patni Aur Woh (1978) to the tearful lover in Anamika (1973).
 With Sholay (1975) he proved yet again that real actors don’t need gestures; featuring minus arms in the major part of the film he used his expressions alone to produce a commanding performance.
 His dark-tinged character in Trishul (1978) brought out human follies as well as man’s ability to redeem himself, while his performance as the cuckolded husband in Silsila (1981) won him empathy.
 Equally effective at light roles, his double role in Angoor (1982) was listed among the 25 best acting performances of Indian cinema by Forbes India on the occasion of celebrating 100 years of Indian Cinema.

 The 1980s saw a general decline in Kumar’s output.
 Perhaps the only two film releases that stand out in this period are the Subhash Ghai directorials Vidhaata (1982), in which he faced Dilip Kumar again, and Hero (1983).
 It was during this time that he grew careless about his looks and followed an unhealthy lifestyle.
 Remaining unmarried after he was unable to wed Hema Malini (she was apparently not prepared to give up her career post marriage), Sanjeev Kumar died of an acute heart ailment on 6 November, 1985.